Heating costs expected to soar this winter – save money by doing these things

 If redesigning your home heating and cooling system isn’t an option, Energy.gov has several other recommendations:

-- Keep you thermostat as low as is comfortable and even lower while sleeping or before leaving the house
+- Keep your thermostat as low as is comfortable and even lower while sleeping or before leaving the house

 - Clean/replace furnace air filters as recommended